Phone: 503-823-PLAY (7529)

-If the tree is not eligible for an online permit, or if you would like a free consultation with a City Arborist, contact PP&R Urban Forestry at 503-823-4489.
+If the tree is not eligible for an online permit, or if you would like a free consultation with a City Arborist, submit a permit application or contact PP&R Urban Forestry at 503-823-4489.
 If any of the following apply, a pruning permit may NOT be self-issued and the applicant must contact Urban Forestry for a permit:

 All pruning work must meet PP&R's Urban Forestry Street Tree Pruning Standards.
 Pruning done without a permit or pruning that does not meet the standards may be treated as a code violation and be subject to civil and criminal penalties and tree replacement.

 In order to limit the spread of Dutch elm disease and comply with Oregon's state quarantine of elm wood, the following rules apply to the pruning of elm trees (Ulmus spp.):